nicolasprothero/NicolasProthero-ArtBlog/content/posts/my-first-post.md

 ![](https://www.stirworld.com/images/article_gallery/burger-king-introduces-its-first-visual-rebrand-in-20-years-burger-king-rebranding-jones-knowles-ritchie-stirworld-210113014811.jpg)

-It was quite hard for me to decide on what my favorite art piece was.
-So I decided on picking one of my favorite graphic design rebrand campaigns, and Burger King's was the first that came to mind.
+It was quite hard for me to decide what my favorite art piece is.
+I decided on picking one of my favorite graphic design rebrand campaigns instead.
+The first one to come to mind was Burger King's 2021 rebrand.